google8e64e43edd78a6cd

 Information for People with Rh Negative Blood Types

-Click the questions below to see the answers to commonly asked questions people have when taking Mifegymiso.
+Click the questions below to see the answers to commonly asked questions people have during a medication abortion.

 What if I change my mind after I leave SHORE Centre?

 If you are not sure having an abortion is the right decision for you, do not take the medication.
-It is important that you are confident in your decision before you take Mifegymiso.
-Once you take the medications the process cannot be reversed.
+It is important that you are confident in your decision before you start your medication abortion.
+Once you take the medications the process cannot be stopped or reversed.

 You are welcome to contact SHORE Centre for continued support and counselling about your options.
 If you decide to continue your pregnancy we can help you with the next steps of arranging prenatal care and connecting with community agencies to support your continued pregnancy.